podaac/tutorials/README.md

 # tutorials
-A place to find tutorials on how to use PO.DAAC tools and services
+A place to find cloud relevant tutorials on how to use PO.DAAC and Earthdata tools and services.